OpenNaja/cobra-tools/README.md

     <sup>**Please note:** If you do not open cmd in your Cobra Tools folder, you will need to provide the full path to `requirements.txt`</sup>

 ### Blender Plugin Installation

+Currently the tools work in blender 3.2 to 3.6.
 - [Blender Plugin - How to Use](https://github.com/OpenNaja/cobra-tools/wiki/Blender-Plugin---How-to-Use)

+If you want to use blender 4.0 please [visit this link](https://wiki.blender.org/wiki/Reference/Release_Notes/4.0/Python_API#Breaking_changes) and start helping us migrating the code.

 ### Developers